A Travel Price Comparison for United States of America Idaho vs. Montana for Vacations, Tours, and Honeymoons

 Often called Big Sky Country for its vast blue skies, Montana is a state in the northwestern United States characterized by beautiful sweeping scenery from the Rocky Mountains in the west to the flatter prairie regions of the east.
 Some of the top attractions include Glacier National Park, Little Bighorn Battlefield National Monument, Yellowstone, and of course the Rocky Mountains.

-Which city is cheaper, Montana or Idaho?
+Which place is cheaper, Montana or Idaho?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Idaho is $164, while the average daily cost in Montana is $133.
+The average daily cost (per person) in Idaho is $0.00, while the average daily cost in Montana is $133.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Idaho and Montana in more detail.

 Accommodation